 A Historical Welfare Analysis of Social Security: Whom Did the Program Benefit?
 (NEW VERSION!)
 2nd revision requested by Quantitative Economics; joint with William Peterman.

 How Well Did Social Security Mitigate the Effects of the Great Recession?
-(NEW VERSION!)
-Resubmitted to the International Economic Review; joint with William Peterman.
+Conditionally accepted at the International Economic Review; joint with William Peterman.

 Implications of the U.S. Tax Policy for House Prices and Rents American Economic Review (2018), Vol. 108, no. 2, pp. 241-274 ; joint with Paul Sullivan.